ll7/scenario_runner/Docs/Using_the_Scenario_Runner_for_semi_automated_testing.md

 ## Goal of the project module

-The goal of the project module was to execute, investigate and use for test purposes the ScenarioRunner provided by CARLA.
+One of the most critical challenges during the CARLA Autonomous Driving Challenge is the testing and the associated validation of the results.
+In order to defuse the criticality of this component and to create a basis for future work, the CARLA ScenarioRunner was addressed within the framework of this project module.
+The aim of this project module was to investigate the CARLA ScenarioRunner, put it into operation and identify possible applications.

 ## Preparation